ldnagel/spatial-r-for-gis-users/data/Readme.md

-Download the zipped data folder above by clicking tahoe_data.zip and then clicking the "Download" button in the new window
+Download the zipped data folder above by clicking tahoe_data.zip and then clicking the "Download" button